Liam Plunkett: 2014 Sri Lanka and India

 On 5 June 2014 Plunkett was recalled for the two-match series against Sri Lanka as part of a 12-man squad.
 Plunkett was picked based on his good from in the County Championship and played in the first match as an impact bowler, bowling short deliveries in an attempt to unsettle the batsmen.
 He took figures of 2–166 and 0–39.
 In the second match, Plunkett recorded Test-best figures of 5–64 in first innings of the second Test at Headingley.
 He also bowled well in the second innings, taking 4–112.

 Plunkett kept his place in the squad for the series against India.
 He took three wickets in the first Test at Trent Bridge as the match ended in a draw.
 He scored his maiden half-century in the first innings of the second Test at Lord's and finished the match with four wickets, including 3–65 in India's second innings.
 England ended up losing the Test and injury kept Plunkett out of the remainder of the series, which England eventually won 3–1.

 2015 New Zealand

-Plunkett returned to the side for the ODI series against New Zealand.
+Plunkett returned to the team for the ODI series against New Zealand.
 He took figures of 0–37 in the first game as England secured a comfortable win.
 In the second game he took figures of 1–71 and made 44 with the bat as England suffered a narrow defeat.
 Injury ruled Plunkett out of the rest of the series, which England won 3–2.